vinaysaiadepu/moodle-on-aws-opsworks/README.md

 #### EFS

 Create an EFS volume.
 No special configuration required.
-Note the filesystem ID.
+Note the filesystem ID as this is used later.
 Subnet: Moodle Private Subnet

 #### EC2 Security Groups: